Program Associate, Democracy Program #77749

-The Carter Collaborates with other organizations, public or private, in carrying out its mission around the world.
-Current information about the Center's many programs and activities are available at The Carter Center.
+The Carter Center collaborates with other organizations, public or private, in carrying out its mission around the world.
+Current information about the Center’s many programs and activities are available at The Carter Center.

-Master's degree in international studies, political science, or related field.
+Post-graduate degree in international studies, political science, public policy or related field, or Juris Doctorate.

-Two years working on issues related to gender, human rights, governance, elections and/or related areas.
+Two years working on issues related to human rights, governance, elections and/or related areas.

-Excellent written and oral communication skills and very high facility with computers are a must.
+Excellent written and oral communication skills and facility with computers are a must.

 Prior living or working experience in a developing country is desirable.

-Project design and management experience with an NGO, international agency, or government agency is a plus, as well as relevant election monitoring experience.
+Project design and management experience with an NGO, international agency or government agency is a plus, as well as relevant election monitoring experience.

 Equal Opportunity Employment